 Chairs: Laura Gallardo, Judith Hoelzemann, and Clare Murphy

-Invited Speakers: Elliot Treharne (UK) and Sally Pusede (USA)
+Invited Speakers: Hiroshi Tanimoto and Sally Pusede (USA)

 This session looks to the future, presenting a mixture of policy, innovation and new technologies.
 This includes forecasting/modelling of atmospheric chemistry and composition in the years and decades ahead; emerging technologies that will shape the future; and policies and solutions for our future atmosphere.
 The session also welcomes submissions about new approaches to engaging the public, policy makers and other communities and stakeholders, as well as emerging research topics or geographical areas of special interest.

 The COVID-19 crisis provided a unique experiment to study how the atmosphere responds to emission cuts on a massive scale.
 Levels of some pollutants declined sharply in urban regions at the start of the lockdown, then returned quickly as fossil fuel use rebounded.
 Other pollutants such as particulate matter, which is both emitted directly and formed in the atmosphere from chemical reactions, have complex dependencies on emission changes.
 The COVID-19 crisis provides an unplanned opportunity to study the interdependencies and variables driving pollutant trends, as well as their impact on health, ecosystems and climate, offering valuable insights for air quality management.
 The crisis has also initiated a reshape of transport and associated infrastructure in many cities, and a change in the economic priorities of some nations; the anticipated future of pollutant emissions may be different now than in the pre-Covid world.
 The impacts of COVID-19 cut across all of the Session Topics of the IGAC2022 conference, and we welcome COVID19-related submissions in all sessions.